This post may contain affiliate links, please see the privacy policy for details.

 Tuna Steaks Salad FAQs

-Why do you have to brine the beans?
+Why do I have to brine the beans?

-The brining process is for both flavour and texture.
-It adds extra flavour to the beans and also keeps them firm.
+The brining process is for both flavor and texture.
+It adds extra flavor to the beans and also keeps them firm.

-Can you use any kind of onion in this salad recipe?
+Can I use any kind of onion in this salad recipe?

 The classic choice in Tuscany would be “russa lunga de tropea,” but those heirloom torpedo onions can be hard to find outside Italy.
 Shallots are the closest in terms of taste, or you could use red onion that you’ve soaked in water to tame the bold flavour a bit.